jvde-github/AIS-catcher/README.md

 ```json
 {"class":"AIS","device":"AIS-catcher","channel":"B","rxtime":"20220729191502","signalpower":-44.0,"ppm":0,"mmsi":230907000,"type":3,"nmea":["!AIVDM,1,1,,B,33L=LN051HQj3HhRJd7q1W=`0000,0*03"]}
 ```
-Some examples on how this meta-data can be processed you can find below in the next section.
 And finally, full decoding of the AIS message is activated via ``-o 5`` (or ``-o 4`` for version 0.38 and below):
 ```json
 {"class":"AIS","device":"AIS-catcher","rxtime":"20220729191610","scaled":true,"channel":"B","nmea":["!AIVDM,1,1,,B,33L=LN051HQj3HhRJd7q1W=`0000,0*03"],"signalpower":-44.0,"ppm":0.000000,"type":3,"repeat":0,"mmsi":230907000,"status":0,"status_text":"Under way using engine","turn":18,"speed":8.800000,"accuracy":true,"lon":24.915239,"lat":60.148106,"course":231.000000,"heading":230,"second":52,"maneuver":0,"raim":false,"radio":0}
 ```

 Meta data is not calculated by default to keep the program as light as possible when running as a server on low spec devices but can be activated with the ```-M``` switch.
 The calculation of signal power (in dB) and applied frequency correction (in ppm) are activated with  ``-M D``.
-NMEA messages are timestamped with  ``-M T`` and additional country information from the station derived from the MMSI is included with ``-M M``.
-Hence, for the examples above this had been activated (``-M DT``).
+NMEA messages are timestamped with  ``-M T`` and additional country information from the station derived from the MMSI is included in JSON output with ``-M M``.

 There are many libraries for decoding AIS messages to JSON format.
 I encourage you to use your favorite library ([libais](https://github.com/schwehr/libais), [gpsdecode](https://github.com/ukyg9e5r6k7gubiekd6/gpsd/blob/master/gpsdecode.c), [pyais](https://github.com/M0r13n/pyais), etc).
 However, there does not seem to be clear consensus yet on the format.
-We have tried as much as possible to align the implementation and the output with the proposal [here](https://gpsd.gitlab.io/gpsd/AIVDM.html) which is a great piece of work by the open source community.
+We have tried as much as possible to align the implementation and the output with the proposal [here](https://gpsd.gitlab.io/gpsd/AIVDM.html) which is a great document by Eric S. Raymond.

 ### Posting messages over HTTP

 Some cloud services collecting AIS data prefer messages to be periodically posted via the HTTP protocol, for example [APRS.fi](https://aprs.fi).
 As per version 0.29 AIS-catcher can do this directly via the ``-H`` switch.
 For example:
 ```console
 AIS-catcher -r posterholt.raw -v 60 -H http://localhost:8000 INTERVAL 10 ID MyStation
 ```